Force-free magnetic field

-A force-free magnetic field is a magnetic field in which the Lorentz force is equal to zero and the magnetic pressure greatly exceeds the plasma pressure such that non-magnetic forces can be neglected.
+In plasma physics, a force-free magnetic field is a magnetic field in which the Lorentz force is equal to zero and the magnetic pressure greatly exceeds the plasma pressure such that non-magnetic forces can be neglected.
 For a force-free field, the electric current density is either zero or parallel to the magnetic field.

 Definition

 When a magnetic field is approximated as force-free, all non-magnetic forces are neglected and the Lorentz force vanishes.
 For non-magnetic forces to be neglected, it is assumed that the ratio of the plasma pressure to the magnetic pressure—the plasma β—is much less than one, i.e., $\beta \ll 1$.
 With this assumption, magnetic pressure dominates over plasma pressure such that the latter can be ignored.
 It is also assumed that the magnetic pressure dominates over other non-magnetic forces, such as gravity, so that these forces can similarly be ignored.